 Common Keston Boiler Problems & Repair Advice

-Some boiler problems don’t even need the expertise of an engineer, and in this guide you’ll find out which you can tackle yourself, if you feel up to it.
+Should something go wrong with your Keston boiler, this handy guide of common Keston boiler problems will help you find out how to fix them and whether you can do so without a heating engineer.
 If in doubt though, always get in touch with an engineer, you can get a free boiler repair quote with our service.

 Need a boiler repair?